 In the next part of this series, I will be outlining a process that we (because you’ll be able to replicate it yourself if you feel the need) can use to generate a functional specification through interacting with an LLM, I’ll be covering the basic structure of the process, how we want our inputs and outputs to look and how we define success.
 If you’d like to be emailed directly with this when it is released, sign up to our newsletter.

 If you’ve resonated with this article, I’d really appreciate you sharing this article on whatever platforms you use.
 Alternatively, you can follow ZeroTwentyFifty or add me on Linkedin.
 I release all writing on our free newsletter.
-You can also book a 30 minute no-obligation call with me.
+You can also book a 30 minute no-obligation call with me, to talk about our range of solutions and services.